system76/docs/content/pop-incomplete-upgrade.md

 tableOfContents: true
 ---

 ## Repairing Upgrade Errors

-Due to the overwhelming demand for 21.10, we have had to expand our servers' bandwidth.
-If you are experiencing any connection errors please run the following commands in a terminal.
+Due to the overwhelming demand for Pop!\_OS, users may occasionally experience bandwidth issues.
+If you are still experiencing any connection errors after waiting a short time (15-30 mins.), please run the following commands in a terminal.

 ```bash
 sudo rm -f /etc/apt/sources.list.d/pop-os-ppa.sources